Mihik197/youtube-semantic-search/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details (if applicable).